 Exit polls: Congress-NC ahead in Jammu and Kashmir, BJP projected to lose Haryana

-The Bharatiya Janata Party, which is aiming for a hat-trick in Haryana, will be defeated by the Congress.
+The Bharatiya Janata Party, which is aiming for a hat-trick in Haryana, will be defeated by the Congress, according to forecasts.

 Several exit polls on Saturday predicted that the Congress-National Conference alliance will secure victory in the Jammu and Kashmir Assembly elections.
 The Congress was placed ahead of the Bharatiya Janata Party in Haryana.